jfadams1963/Ti_Projects/tiAES-C_version/README.md

 The KeyExpanson and Cypher routines produce FIPS-197 compliant output as verified with a block-by-block comparison to the "APPENDIX A - KEY EXPANSION EXAMPLES", "APPENDIX B – CIPHER EXAMPLE", and "Appendix C – Example Vectors"  in the FIPS 197 documentation: https://csrc.nist.gov/files/pubs/fips/197/final/docs/fips-197.pdf  (See tiAES-C_version/portable/src/keyutils.c and tiAES-C_version/portable/src/encr.c)

-The portable version compiles cleanly with Clang 16.0.6 on FreeBSD 14, GCC 7.5.0 on NetBSD 9.3, and GCC 11.4.0 on some sort of Linux.
+The portable version compiles cleanly with Clang 16.0.6 on FreeBSD 14, and GCC 11.4.0 on some sort of Linux.

+__Build Requirements__

+The FreeBSD base system has all required libraries, but you will need to intall:
++ gmake

+On Debian/Ubuntu, install these packages:
++ build-essential
++ libssl-dev
++ libbsd0
++ libbsd-dev